 Why is At Risk Foot Care Important?

-- Patients don’t know, or haven’t been told that they have a systemic disease, such as Peripheral Artery Disease (PAD) or Diabetes Mellitus (DM).
+- Patients don’t know or haven’t been told they have a systemic disease, such as Peripheral Artery Disease (PAD) or Diabetes Mellitus (DM).

-- Patients with these conditions don’t know that they are at risk for life and limb threatening complications, such as infections, wounds, and amputations.
+- Patients don’t know that they are at risk for life and limb threatening complications, such as infections, wounds and amputations.

 The Statistics Are Literally Staggering